-Blood samples will be taken at 3 collection points to allow measurement of HbA1c levels.
+Where possible, blood samples will be taken at 3 collection points to allow measurement of HbA1c levels.

-In addition, up to 50 μ L of plasma from each of the three collection points will be stored at -80%C for use in future metabolic studies.
+In addition, an optional sample of up to 4mL of plasma from each of the three collection points will be stored at minus 80°C for use in future metabolic studies.
 Testing undertaken on these studies will be determined by the TMG at a future date based on current knowledge at the point the samples are analysed.